Chapter 7:

 Tsubame nodded like everything made sense.
 If she was panicking like Shiori, there wasn’t a single sign.
 “So,” Tsubame asked, still flipping through the book, “how do we get Motohara back?”

-“That depends,” Shiori said, glancing over books she had read a few times, some perhaps a dozen times.
-“Kryptopeda is more an idea than a place.
-No one knows how it was created, but it was once much smaller.
-It has layers, like an onion.
-Some places in Kryptopeda exist only certain times a year, others depending on circumstances, some parts are lost forever.”
+“That depends,” Shiori said, glancing over books she had read repeatedly.
+“Nyx is more an idea than a place.
+No one knows how it was created, but it was once much smaller.”

 “That doesn’t make any sense,” Tsubame said, running a finger over a specific page, then flipping through randomly.

-“Kryptopeda isn’t a place, but an idea you can go to, get lost in.
+“Nyx isn’t a place, but an idea you can go to, get lost in.
 That’s what happened when the shadows attacked us.
-I think they pulled us halfway into Kryptopeda.
-Halfway between this world and ours.
+I think they pulled us halfway into Nyx, between this world and ours.
 After Otonashi defeated them, we were pulled fully back into our own.”

 “A world that’s really an idea?”
 Tsubame said dubiously.
 “And Otonashi knew how to find us?
 So how can we get Motohara back from a place that doesn’t really exist?”

-Shiori sighed in frustration.
 She pulled out the mirrored black bookmark, which refused to show her Motohara again.
 “I don’t know.
-It doesn’t make sense.
 I wanted the last book because of the previous one’s ending.
-Kryptopeda was supposedly destroyed in a betrayal.
-A princess spoke a spell called ‘the last word’, destroying everything.”
+A Princess Spoke a spell called ‘the Last Word’, destroying everything.”

 Tsubame ran a finger over the book Motohara had given Shiori.
-The cover read, ‘The Last Word.’
-“I guess that explains the final book’s name.”
+“Why doesn’t it have the title on the cover?

 Tsubame’s brow furrowed in thought.
-“The spell to destroy Kryptopeda was a single word?”
+“The spell to destroy Nyx was a single word?”

 Tsubame stopped flipping pages.
 “Is that how you stopped Otonashi from holding us down in our chairs?
 You used words?”